Robin's Nest and Lin Ma Hang Caves Hike: A Wild Adventure Right Beside China

 The Robin's Nest (紅花嶺) and Lin Ma Hang Caves (蓮麻坑礦洞) hike is something really special and different to any other hike in Hong Kong.
 With the Robin's Nest Country Park having just been designated and opened officially on March 1st, 2024, there are ongoing works to make hiking routes in the area safer.

-On one side of Starling Inlet, you have the Hong Kong side of the border, which is mostly green with a smattering of villages.
-On the other side, you have the skyscrapers of Shenzhen, China.
+The views on this hike are pretty spectacular.
+On one side of the Robin's Nest ridge, you'll have a bird's eye view of the Hong Kong side of the border with China.
+This area is called Starling Inlet, and is mostly green with a smattering of villages.
+On the other side of the ridge, you have the skyscrapers of Shenzhen, China.

-The trail continues up to Robin's Nest before descending down toward Lin Ma Hang.
-During the descent is a detour to the Lin Ma Hang Caves, which are currently closed off to the public until late 2024 or early 2025.
+The trail continues up to Robin's Nest before descending down toward Lin Ma Hang Village.
+During the descent, you'll have the option of detouring to the Lin Ma Hang Caves, which are currently closed off to the public until late 2024 or early 2025.

 If you fancy the scenery of the area, but don't really want a steep climb, check out the Lai Chi Wo village hike guide below, which is mostly flat and covers the villages on the Hong Kong side of Starling Inlet.